 If the purpose of object oriented programming is to increase reusability and thereby decrease maintenance then how much reusability can be achieved and how can it be measured?
 The answer is given in Write Only Business Logic: Eliminate Boilerplate where it states that the only code which has value to the paying customer is that which processes the business logic.
 Everything else, which has been called glue code or, more commonly, boilerplate code, should be regarded as a candidate for being replaced with reusable modules instead of being duplicated in multiple places.
 When you consider the fact that in the RADICORE framework every user transaction can be generated by pressing buttons on a screen without the need to write any code - no PHP, no HTML, no SQL - this means that 100% (yes, ONE HUNDRED PERCENT) of the boilerplate code is provided for the developer and does not have to be written by the developer.
 Any additional business logic which is required can be added into individual concrete table subclasses using the various "hook" methods which have been built into the abstract table class.

 So, the answer is that it *IS* possible for a framework to provide ONE HUNDRED PERCENT of the boilerplate code.
-If your framework cannot match that then I would suggest that you need to look for a framework that was written by someone more competent.
+If your framework cannot match that then I would suggest that you need to look for a framework that was written by someone more competent, someone who understands the reasoning behind all these programming principles instead of just copying the faulty implementations made by others..

 Here endeth the lesson.
 Don't applaud, just throw money.